Creamy Wheat Berry Hot Cereal

 - 1/4 cup slivered almonds, toasted (see Tip)

-- Place oats, raisins, milk (or soymilk) and salt in a large, microwave-safe bowl.
-(No microwave?
-See Stovetop Variation.)
+- To prepare the hot cereal: Place oats, raisins, milk (or soymilk) and salt in a large, microwave-safe bowl.
 Stir to combine.
 Microwave on High, uncovered, for 3 minutes.
-Stir in cooked wheat berries and microwave again until hot, 1 to 2 minutes more.
+Stir in 1 1/4 cups cooked wheat berries and microwave again until hot, 1 to 2 minutes more.
 Let stand for 1 minute.
 Stir in brown sugar and cinnamon.
 Sprinkle with toasted almonds and serve.
-Stovetop Variation: Bring milk (or soymilk) to a boil in a medium saucepan over medium-high heat.
-Stir in oats, raisins and salt.
-Reduce heat to low, cover, and cook for 3 minutes.
-Stir in cooked wheat berries and cook until heated through, about 1 minute more.
-Remove from the heat.
-Stir in brown sugar and cinnamon; let stand for 1 minute.
-Sprinkle with toasted almonds and serve.
+(Refrigerate or freeze leftover wheat berries.)

 Tips & Notes